 EyePromise has the right mix of ingredients scientifically demonstrated to be essential for healthy vision.
-The all-natural dietary Zeaxanthin in EyePromise is patent protected and the highest level available.
-Zeaxanthin is less common in the average diet than Lutein and EyePromise is uniquely designed to fulfill this important dietary gap.
+The natural dietary zeaxanthin in EyePromise is patent protected and the highest level available.
+Zeaxanthin is less common in the average diet than lutein.
+EyePromise is uniquely designed to fulfill this important dietary gap.

 Can I take EyePromise Vizual Edge with a multi-vitamin?

 Yes, EyePromise Vizual Edge was formulated to be taken with a multi-vitamin.

 What are the common side effects of taking EyePromise Vizual Edge?

 With more than 50 million doses consumed to date, there have been no serious adverse events reported with the consumption of EyePromise eye vitamins.
 The most common adverse event reported is nausea, which has been successfully addressed by taking EyePromise with a meal.

 How many softgels of EyePromise Vizual Edge are recommended per day?